Conférence internationale permanente d'instituts universitaires de traducteurs et interprètes Excellence in T&I training and research

 CIUTI Policy Statement

-Founded in 1960, CIUTI has developed from a European-based organisation into a worldwide association with more than 50 institutional members in four continents.
+Founded in 1960, CIUTI has developed from a European-based organisation into a worldwide association with 60 institutional members in four continents.
 Its mission is to promote quality and excellence in training and research in translation, interpreting and related disciplines.